 - Implementation of a clean streets approach which aims to remove graffiti along major roads and streets in the City of Mandurah promptly.

 - Proactive reporting of graffiti by City staff.

-- Working in partnership with the Office of Crime Prevention to report incidents of graffiti through the Goodbye Graffiti website and/or phone number.
+- Working in partnership with the WA Police to report incidents of graffiti through the Goodbye Graffiti website and/or phone number.

 - Educating local primary schools about the costs and effects of graffiti through the support of programs such as “Constable Care”

 - Engage the community by advertising campaigns aimed at reporting and reducing graffiti.